core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 This document fills this gap, and updates {{RFC8613}} as follows.

 * It defines how to use OSCORE for protecting a CoAP message in the communication leg between: i) an origin client/server and an intermediary; or ii) two adjacent intermediaries in an intermediary chain.
 That is, besides origin clients/servers, it allows also intermediaries to be possible "OSCORE endpoints".

+* It defines rules to escalate the protection of a CoAP option that is originally meant to be unprotected or only integrity-protected by OSCORE.
+This results in encrypting and integrity-protecting a CoAP option whenever it is possible.

 * It admits a CoAP message to be secured by multiple, nested OSCORE protections applied in sequence, as an "OSCORE-in-OSCORE" process.
 For instance, this is the case when the message is OSCORE-protected end-to-end between the origin client and origin server, and the result is further OSCORE-protected over the leg between the current and next hop (e.g., the origin client and the adjacent intermediary acting as next hop towards the origin server).